phaustin/quantecon-example/book/docs/writing_good_code.md

 ### Exercise 1

-Here\'s one solution, that uses a class:
+Here's one solution, that uses a class:

 ```{code-cell} ipython3
 class Equilibrium: